-In December 2022, we entered into a Loan and Security Agreement ("Structural Debt Facility") with third-party lenders to borrow gross proceeds of \$72.0 million which was used primarily to settle the SVB and Hercules Loan Facility and Loan Revolver.
+In December 2022, we entered into the Structural Debt Facility to borrow gross proceeds of \$72.0 million which was used primarily to settle outstanding obligations with another lender.
 The Structural Debt Facility bears an annual rate of interest at the greater of 15.00% or 7.50% plus the prime rate, payable monthly.
 The principal repayment period commences on July 1, 2025 and continues until the maturity date of December 21, 2026.
 The Company may prepay all outstanding amounts under this facility at any time.
 Under the agreement, when amounts are prepaid or repaid in full at the Maturity Date, the Company may be obligated to pay additional fees which would allow for the lenders to reach a Minimum Return.

 The Structural Debt Facility is collateralized by the assets of the Company and includes financial covenants we must meet in order to avoid an Event of Default, as defined by the agreement.
-Such covenants include (i) maintaining a minimum of \$57.0 million in unrestricted cash at all times and (ii) achieving certain revenue targets for the trailing four quarter period beginning with the fiscal quarter ending March 31, 2023.
+Such covenants include (i) maintaining a minimum of \$57.0 million in unrestricted cash at all times and (ii) achieving certain revenue targets for the trailing four quarter period beginning with the fiscal quarter ended March 31, 2023.
 The Structural Debt Facility contains a subjective acceleration clause in the event that lenders determine that a material adverse change has or will occur within the business, operations, or financial condition of the Company or a material impairment of the prospect of repaying any portion of this financial obligation.
 In accordance with the loan agreement, Structural has been provided with the Company's periodic financial statements and updated projections to facilitate their ongoing assessment of the Company.
 We believe the likelihood that lenders would exercise the subjective acceleration clause is remote.
-As of December 31, 2022, we were in compliance with these covenants.
+As of December 31, 2023, we were in compliance with the covenants under the Structural Debt Facility.
+Under the terms of the Structural Debt Facility, the Company may be obligated to issue common stock to third-party lenders and certain of their affiliates.
+For further details, refer to "Structural Derivative Liability" within the Critical Accounting Estimates.